 We knew it was a movie, but Daniel Myrick (Solstice 2008, The Objective 2008) and Eduardo Sánchez’s (V/H/S/2 2013, Supernatural series) The Blair Witch Project purported itself to be discovered footage, or what would come to be known as “found footage.”
 At the time of its release, the film was arguably one of the very first instances of this new technique in the Horror community.
 Okay, sure, there are a handful of less commercially successful films that predate The Blair Witch Project (1980’s Cannibal Holocaust being a prime example), but most critics and fans would agree that The Blair Witch Project popularized the sub-genre and made it what it is today.

 Whatever the case, shooting the film was obviously no picnic in the woods for its actors, and all reports suggest that Heather, Michael, and Joshua were challenged physically and emotionally.
-Given a loose scripting of events and set free in the woods with a Hi8 camera that they barely knew how to work, the trio often times did not know how their day would unfold.
-They were told that the legend of the Blair Witch was, in fact, real, and the threesome believed that the film was based off this legitimate local lore.
+Given loose scripting of events and set free in the woods with a Hi8 camera that they barely knew how to work, the trio oftentimes did not know how their day would unfold.
+They were told that the legend of the Blair Witch was, in fact, real, and the threesome believed that the film was based on this legitimate local lore.

 As with all cult classic films, The Blair Witch Project is not without its conspiracy theories.
 Some still believe it is, indeed, based on a true story, while others shun any paranormal explanations and instead turn towards murderous intentions—within the group and/or the local community.
 Whatever your interpretation of or opinion about The Blair Witch Project, its pop culture significance is undeniable, and the film has gone on to inspire two sequels, 2000’s Book of Shadows: Blair Witch 2 and 2016’s Blair Witch, along with novels, comic books, and video games.